finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 Get portfolio properties

-List all the properties of a single portfolio.
+List all the properties of a portfolio.

 ### Example
 ```java